ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 To retrieve an access token for the resource that the client wants to access, the client requests an access token from the authorization server.
-Before C can request the access token, C and AS MUST establish a secure communication channel.
-C MUST securely have obtained keying material to communicate with AS.
-Furthermore, C MUST verify that AS is authorized to provide access tokens (including authorization information) about RS to C.
+Before the client can request the access token, the client and the authorization server MUST establish a secure communication channel.
+This profile assumes that the keying material to secure this communication channel has securely been obtained either by manual configuration or in an automated provisioning process.
+The following requirements in alignment with Section 6.5 of
+{{I-D.ietf-ace-oauth-authz}} therefore must be met:

+* The client MUST securely have obtained keying material to communicate with AS.
+* Furthermore, the client MUST verify that the authorization server is authorized to provide access tokens (including authorization information) about the resource server to the client.
- Also, AS MUST securely have obtained keying material for C, and obtained authorization rules approved by the resource owner (RO) concerning C and RS that relate to this keying material.
-C and AS MUST use their respective keying material for all exchanged messages.
-How the security association between C and AS is bootstrapped is not part of this document.
-C and AS must ensure the confidentiality, integrity and authenticity of all exchanged messages.
+* Also, the authorization server MUST securely have obtained keying material for the client, and obtained authorization rules approved by the resource owner (RO) concerning the client and the resource server that relate to this keying material.

+The client and the authorization server MUST use their respective keying material for all exchanged messages.
+How the security association between the client and the authorization server is bootstrapped is not part of this document.
+The client and the authorization server must ensure the confidentiality, integrity and authenticity of all exchanged messages within the ACE protocol.

 Section {{as-commsec}} specifies how communication with the AS is secured.